bioidiap/bob.bio.htface/doc/databases.rst

 The Verification Rate (**VR**) considering a False Acceptance Rate ($FAR$) of 0.1\% is used as a performance measure.
 In [Lei2012]_ the authors split the 1,194 identities in two sets with 700 identities for training and 494 for testing.
 The rank-1 identification rate is used as performance measures.
+We also organized this protocol in the same way as for CUFS database and it is also freely available for download `(bob.db.cuhk_cufsf) <https://pypi.python.org/pypi/bob.db.cuhk_cufsf>`_.

 Long Distance Heterogeneous Face Database